State reports three COVID-related deaths in Collin County today

 Collin County and Texas Health and Human Services released updated COVID-19 information.

-Today, a decrease of 74 hospitalizations throughout the state were reported at 3,246 and 754 cases were reported hospitalized in North Texas, no change from yesterday.
+Today, a decrease of 12 hospitalizations throughout the state were reported at 3,195 and 784 cases were reported hospitalized in North Texas, 12 more than yesterday.

 An updated breakdown of all Collin County cases to date is available at: https://apps.collincountytx.gov/reports/COVID19/Daily%20Report%20by%20City.xlsx